 The Company's operations are subject to risks that could impact oil and gas production.
 Changes to actual or projected production levels can be the result of capital expenditure levels and management decisions to shut-in production.
-In April 2020, in response to the low oil price environment, the Company reduced capital expenditures and temporarily shut-in production from certain fields in Colombia with lower field netbacks.
-As a result of these actions, production levels decreased.
 The Company seeks to minimize the financial impact of such risks by managing capex programs to focus on economic production and focusing on maintaining reservoir management as fields are brought back online.